aeonSolutions/AeonLabs-Nextion-7--LCD-Touch-PCB-Addon-/README.md

 Alternatively, and if you do not want to build a PCB by yourself and like to buy one, mail me at mtpsilva@gmail.com.
 The price will be around 20eur plus postage fees.
 (I will also deliver the assembled PCB with all the components in place at a fair aditonal cost).

+## Nextion LCDs
+If you like this , but on another NEXTION LCD TOUCH, drop me a DM on whatsApp [here](https://chat.whatsapp.com/FkNC7u83kuy2QRA5sqjBVg) and i will do the KiCad design for you.

 #### Be supportive of my dedication and work towards technology education and buy me a coffee.
 Link below.

 ![](https://github.com/aeonSolutions/AeonLabs-Nextion-7--LCD-Touch-PCB-Addon-/blob/main/designs/pcb_front.png)